chaselikethebank/mega-blaag/docs/style-guide/color.md

 ```

 :::tip Use Case
-The primary color for all things G.R.O.W - W
+The primary color for G.R.O.W - W
 :::
 :::